The Ultimate Guide to Year-End Giving

 This is a complacency trap.
 Don’t let it catch you!

-Make an effort to monitor your results in real-time and constantly ask yourself: “Is there anything we can tweak?”
+• Monitor your results in real-time and constantly ask yourself: “Is there anything we can tweak?”
 Even though you finalized your strategy long ago, it doesn’t mean you can’t make small changes to it as the campaign progresses.

-Take a look at KPIs like the conversion rate for each channel (of the people who saw your call to action through each channel, how many of them donated?)
+• Take a look at KPIs like the conversion rate for each channel (of the people who saw your call to action through each channel, how many of them donated?).
 If certain channels aren’t yielding the results you anticipated, what can you do to improve their performance?

 4. Stay in Touch